 Quick Summary

-- California's hands-free phone driving law prohibits the use of handheld cell phones while driving.
+- California's hands-free phone driving law prohibits using handheld cell phones while driving.

 - Increased enforcement measures are implemented to reduce distracted driving crashes and encourage driver compliance.